kubernetes/test-infra/prow/README.md

 parameters `ghprbPullId` and `ghprbTargetBranch` which it can use to checkout the appropriate revision.
 It needs to accept the `buildId` parameter which the `line` job uses to track its progress.

-## How to update the cluster

-If you make a change to `hook`, `line`, or `sinker` bump the version in the makefile as well as in `hook_deployment.yaml`.
-Do not push yet, just make sure the code compiles and passes tests.
-Once your PR is reviewed, run `make update-cluster`.

-There shouldn't be any downtime for updates that don't reconfigure Jenkins jobs.

 ## Setup